xoraus/CrackingTheSQLInterview/README.md

 Another common SQL interview question regarding PL/SQL may come in a different form:

-“What is the difference between SQL and PL/SQL?”
-Difference between SQL and PL/SQL:
+“What is the difference between SQL and PL/SQL? or Difference between SQL and PL/SQL:

 SQL is a Structured Query Language used to issue a single query or execute a single insert/update/delete.